commschamp/commschamp.github.io/_includes/home.md

 do with it when provided.
 As the result the developer still has to write a significant amount of boilerplate code in order to integrate the generated serialization focused code to be used in binary communication protocol handling.
+There is an article called
+[Communication is more than just serialization]({{ site.baseurl }}{% post_url 2019-01-05-communication-more-than-serialization %}) which provides more detailed examples on the mentioned shortcomings.

 All of the available schema based binary protocols generation solutions have multiple limitations,